xylous/settle/USER-MANUAL.md

 Notes are written in Markdown.
 The filenames have a simple format, `${TITLE}.md`.

-Note, you're probably going to want to use (or write) a plugin for your favourite editor; as of v0.26.0, the program no longer supports starting an editor on a file.
+NOTE: you're probably going to want to use (or write) a plugin for your favourite editor, such as [settle.vim](https://github.com/xylous/settle.vim) for Vim and Neovim; as of v0.26.0, the program no longer supports starting an editor on a file.

 ## Configurability